bootprint/bootprint/doc/modules.md

 module.exports.package = require("./package");
 ```

-For examples, have a look at the existing template-modules (e.g. (bootprint-swagger)[https://github.com/nknapp/bootprint-swagger] and
+For examples, have a look at the existing template-modules (e.g. [bootprint-swagger](https://github.com/nknapp/bootprint-swagger)
-its dependents.
+and its dependencies.

 ## Development mode